UBC-MDS/citytemp/README.md

   - A map showing the average temperature or precipitation levels based on the range chosen by the user.
 City points are coloured from low to high temperature or precipitation levels.
   - A line plot showing the distribution of low and high observed temperatures and precipitation levels.

 In the `City Ranking by Temp/Rain` tab, users select the US state of their interest, the month they would like to observe data for, and whether they would like to observe high or low temperature/precipitation records.
-Based on these selections, our app presents bar graphs for the cities ranking in the specified state with the highest or lowest average monthly temperature/precipitation.
+Based on these selections, our app presents bar graphs for the cities in their specified state ranked by highest or lowest average monthly temperature/precipitation.

 ## Installation